 There are two parts to an interest-only loan.
 Part one is just interest, and part two is the paydown, or amortization.

-Typically, the interest-only period is 5 or 10 years where your only cost is interest.
+Typically, your interest-only period is 5 or 10 years where your only cost is interest.
 You aren’t required to pay down the principal at all during that time.
-So for, say, 10 years, you pay interest, but your loan amount stays the same.
+So for, say, 10 years, you pay interest, but your loan amount never goes down.

 Keep in mind, with an interest-only loan, you always have the option to pay down the principal.
 These loans typically don’t come with a prepayment fee.